Buffalo Bills vs. New England Patriots NFL Week 13 Odds, Plays and Insights for December 6, 2021

 Over/under insights

-- The combined points per game average of the two teams, 57.6, is 14.1 points more than Monday's over/under.
+- Monday's over/under is 15.1 points lower than the two team's combined 57.6 points per game average.

-- The 32.3 combined points per game that these two squads have allowed this season are 11.2 fewer than the 43.5 over/under in this contest.
+- These two squads combine to surrender 32.3 points per game, 10.2 fewer than this contest's over/under.

-- The average total in Bills games this season is 48.9, 5.4 points more than Monday's total of 43.5.
+- Bills games this season feature an average total of 48.9 points, a number 6.4 points higher than Monday's over/under.

-- In 2020, games involving the Patriots have averaged a total of 44.9 points, 1.4 more than the set over/under in this contest.
+- The 42.5-point over/under for this game is 2.4 points below the 44.9 points per game average total in Patriots games this season.

 Bills stats and trends

+- Buffalo has played 11 games, with eight wins against the spread.

-- The Bills have an ATS record of 7-4 in their 11 games as a favorite of 2.5 points or more so far this season.
+- This season, the Bills have an ATS record of 7-4 in their 11 games as a favorite of 2.5 points or more.

-- Buffalo's games this year have gone over the total in five out of 12 opportunities (41.7%).
+- Buffalo's games this year have hit the over in 41.7% of its opportunities (five times in 12 games with a set point total).

-- When Buffalo scores more than 15.8 points, it is 8-2 against the spread and 7-2 overall.
+- When Buffalo records more than 15.8 points, it is 8-2 against the spread and 7-2 overall.

 - The Bills have 16 giveaways this season, while the Patriots have 25 takeaways.